robnijssen/Robot-With-Character/README.md

-# Robot-With-Character
+# Close encountes: a robot with character
-This package contains a control structure for the UR5 robotic arm, made for the Close Encounters project in the Adaptive Robotics minor at Fontys Eindhoven.
+This package contains a control structure for the UR5 robotic arm, made for the Close Encounters project in the Adaptive Robotics minor at Fontys Eindhoven 2018/2019.

-This contains state machine structure in python files, launch files for launching them, and some handy things like a gripper check and an file creator to record new animations.
+This package contains the  state machine structure in python files, launch files for launching them, and some handy things like a gripper check and an file creator to record new animations.

-## dependancies:
+## Dependencies

 https://github.com/ros-industrial/ur_modern_driver.git